Braised rabbit legs with leeks, carrots and new potatoes, great ingredients that are simply cooked, are at the heart of this delicious meal.

 - Melt the butter in a 30cm or 12" frying pan over a medium-high heat.

-- When the rabbit legs have browned place them among the vegetables.
-Keep the butter in the pan we will use it later.
+- When the rabbit legs have browned, place them among the vegetables.
+Keep the butter in the pan; we will use it later.

 - Pour over enough water to cover the vegetables and add a good pinch of coarse sea salt.
 Cover the dish with foil and transfer it to an oven and roast at 150°C or 300°F for 2 hours.

-- 10 minutes before the rabbit is set to come out of the oven remove the tough outer leaves of the leeks and give them a good wash.
+- 10 minutes before the rabbit is set to come out of the oven, remove the tough outer leaves of the leeks and give them a good wash.

-- Slice the leeks into 3cm (1¼") lengths.
+- Slice the leek into 3cm (1¼") lengths.

 - Heat the butter you browned the rabbit in over a medium heat and add the leeks.
 Cook on both cut sides to get a nice colour and soften.
 This should take 4-5 minutes on each side.